 Overview of appointment

-- Your appointment will be scheduled for one hour and 45 minutes.
+- Your appointment will be scheduled for one hour.

 - Your services will be provided by a graduate level student clinician who will be supervised by a licensed audiologist and member of our faculty.

 - Our graduate student clinician will take a detailed case history to better understand your hearing difficulties, along with a medical history including current mediations to determine associated signs and symptoms related to hearing loss.